 About Jenn Labin

-Jenn Labin, Chief Talent & Diversity Officer at MentorcliQ has over 15 years of experience in talent development, training and design.
-Jenn's work from home colleagues include her husband, two kids, and a couple of cute bunnies!
+Jenn Labin, Director of Learning and Development at MentorcliQ has over 15 years of experience in talent development, training and design.
+Jenn’s work from home colleagues include her husband, two kids, and a couple of cute bunnies!
 Previously Jenn was the owner of TERP Associates, acquired by MentorcliQ in 2019.
-Combining TERP's expertise with MentorcliQ's award-winning mentoring software to expand mentoring content, training and value for customers.
+Combining TERP’s expertise with MentorcliQ’s award-winning mentoring software to expand mentoring content, training and value for customers.
 Jenn is the author of Mentoring Programs That Work, a unique approach to building scalable and sustainable mentoring programs.
 She is a regular presenter at the ATD International Conference, ATD chapters and MentorCom.

 Want to learn more about mentoring programs powered by mentoring software?